Involving women in the production of biofertilisers for a sustainable agriculture ecosystem

 SDAD SARL has transferred its liquid compost production technology to its site in Ouidah.
 With this technology, the women convert weeds into a valuable raw material, which they supply to SDAD.
 The company then oxidises and formulates the raw biofertiliser into a concentrate sold throughout the country and West Africa.

 The involvement of women opens up new perspectives on the production chain of organic fertiliser, from the design stage to the marketing phase.
-This partnership raises awareness of market dynamics and encourages the development of sustainable value chians by reducing dependence on chemical fertilisers.
+This partnership raises awareness of market dynamics and encourages the development of sustainable value chains by reducing dependence on chemical fertilisers.

 "Working with the local women of Ouidah is a significant step towards social inclusion and the development of local knowledge.
 They are transforming potential waste into a useful product."